 The School of Architecture & Environment (SAE) is excited to announce five new fellows for the Design for Spatial Justice Initiative (DSJI) for the 2021–22 academic year.
 Please join us in welcoming the new cohort of visiting faculty fellows in Design for Spatial Justice (scroll down for the fellows' bios):

-- Sami Chohan, the Stott professor in the Department of Interior Architecture
+- Sami Chohan, the Julie Neupert Stott Visiting Professor in Interior Architecture

 - Robert Clarke, the Wilson Smith Visiting Faculty Fellow